 If you choose an option from the drop-down list, your query will show in the search box in an rounded rectangle with the option you chose to the left.

 You can now enter additional criteria in the search field to the right of that rounded rectangle.
 For example, if I had a movie file I had created today today, I could type “movie”, choose FILE TYPE from the drop-down list, then type “today” in the search field too.

 You can add as many identifiers as needed in the search field to further narrow the results.
-To limit what drives are being searched, click ALL MY FILES, THIS MAC, SHARED, or the name of the folder that was open when you started the search, in the search bar above the results.
+To limit what drives are being searched, click THIS MAC or the name of the folder that was open when you started the search, in the search bar above the results.

 Searches can also be saved and for later access.
 The results of a saved search are always updated in real-time, so if a file that meets the search criteria is added after the search is saved, it will show up in the search results the next time the search is accessed.
 To save a search, click in the search bar, type a name for the search in the SAVE AS field, ensure the ADD TO SIDEBAR box is checked, then click SAVE.
 These saved searches now show in the sidebar of the FINDER WINDOW.